An active, strategic partnership between marketing and creative teams is crucial to their prosperity

 - 79% said they rarely or never receive feedback on the performance of their creative

-The upside here is some process improvements can be implemented and have an immediate impact on productivity and morale.
+The upside is that some process improvements can have an immediate impact on productivity and morale.
 A proper creative brief should be an obvious target.

-The top challenges for in-house creatives were a) the volume of work and b) the velocity or speed at which marketing needs that work completed.
-In and of itself, this wasn’t a surprise as it’s consistent with the findings from the same survey the previous year.
+The top challenges for in-house creatives were the velocity or speed at which marketing needs work completed and the volume of work.
+This is consistent with the findings from the previous year.

-However, nearly half (48%) say they spend about one day a week or more on non-creative work—that’s up 14% from the same survey last year.
-In addition, an astonishing one-fifth (22%) indicated they spend 10 hours a week or more chasing down information, feedback and approvals—and that too ticked up 6% from last year’s survey.
+However, nearly half (48%) say they spend about one day a week or more on non-creative work—that’s up 14% from last year.
+In addition, one-fifth (22%) indicated they spend 10 hours a week or more chasing down information, feedback and approvals—up 6% from last year.

-So, marketing continues to ask creative teams for more and more creativity under tighter and tighter deadlines—while also reducing the amount of time to be creative.
-Simply stated, creativity doesn’t work that way: creatives need space to be creative.
+Marketing continues to ask creative teams for more creativity under tighter deadlines—while also reducing the amount of time to be creative.

 “This helps stakeholders see the big picture of all the work that’s happening in creative,” she says.
 “It also lets us better prioritize projects and even experiment with how we divide and conquer creative tasks.
 For example, the time tally might show a new logo takes one person a week or more to complete, but if we put three people to work on it, we can get it done in a couple of days.”